Acton Burnell Castle: Initial building

 Robert Burnell was granted a royal licence to crenellate and fortify the manor on 28 January 1284, a benefit only extended to trusted people.
 The building was rectangular with a tower at each corner.
 It was three storeys high consisting of a hall, solar, bedrooms, offices, chapel and kitchen.
 Robert Burnell also built the nearby Church of St Mary and the surrounding village.

 Before this, in the autumn of 1283, Edward I had held a Parliament at Acton Burnell, presumably in the adjacent great barn, the only building large enough.
 It is significant in that it was the first time in English history that the law-making process included the Commons.
 The law passed became known as the Statute of Acton Burnell, a law giving protection to creditors, indicating the increasing significance of traders during those times.

 Subsequent owners

-When Robert Burnell died in 1292, the estate was passed down through the family line, eventually becoming owned by the Lovels of Titchmarsh, via a marriage.
+When Robert Burnell died in 1292, the estate was passed down through the family line, eventually becoming owned by the Lovels of Titchmarsh, Northamptonshire via a marriage.
 Following the Battle of Stoke Field in 1487, the land was confiscated by Henry VII, who in turn granted it to Thomas Howard, 2nd Duke of Norfolk.
 By the time it passed to the Smythe family in the mid-17th century, it had been mostly demolished.Today Acton Burnell Castle is maintained by English Heritage.
 All that remains open to the public is the shell of the former private residence, accessible via a footpath through a small wood.